hackergrrl/web-udp/README.md

 ## How?

-- xor /w random nonce to scramble payload, to prevent web-udp sites from being attacking non-web-udp services /wo explicitly supporting web-udp
+- XORing data with separate send/recv random nonces to scramble payload, to prevent web-udp sites from being attacking non-web-udp services /wo explicitly supporting web-udp.
+- rate limited sending of packets until a web-udp compatible response is received from the endpoint, to prevent browers from DOS'ing endpoints.

 ## Implementation Vectors